Last updated on March 16th, 2021

 That skirt you bought when you were in a bad mood?
-You never wear it because it makes you look fat.
+You never wear it because it makes you feel ugly.

 The assistant you hired when you were stressed out?
 She flaked on you and made you lose even more time!

-I know your smarts make Einstein looks like a school boy but let’s face it even for a superwoman like you it’s pretty impossible to become an expert in fitness, nutrition, motivation, marketing, accounting, law, medecine, engineering, investment, gardening, raw food all at the same time.
+I know your smarts make Einstein looks like a school boy but let’s face it even for a Superwoman like you it’s pretty impossible to become an expert in fitness, nutrition, motivation, marketing, accounting, law, medecine, engineering, programming, investing, gardening, cooking, banking all at the same time.

-Basically a hot mess that would create a lot of stress, end up being more expensive and time-consuming than necessary and won’t deliver the results you’re after.
+Basically, you would end up with a hot mess that would create a lot of stress, end up being more expensive and time-consuming than necessary and won’t even deliver the results you’re after.

-It would take years for you to reach those goals.
+It would take years for you to reach all these goals by yourself!

 Or you could get smart and leverage the skills of others to get there in a fraction of the time.

-Once you open yourself to the idea of receiving help: you could meet the perfect designer for your cover, find a business coach who lays for you the foundations for your new business, be introduced to a jet setter who shares with you all the secrets to relocate to your new desired location and work with a match maker to find your partner and be set within 6 months.
+Once you open yourself to the idea of receiving help: you could meet the perfect designer for your cover, find a business coach who lays out the foundations for your new business or you, be introduced to a jet-setter who shares with you all the secrets to relocating to your dream location and work with a match maker to find your partner.

 The difference between the 2 options is only a matter of surrendering to the idea that life doesn’t need to be hard.